barryclark/jekyll-now/archive.md

 title: Thoughts & Takeaways Archive
 permalink: /COVID19/archive/
 ---

+### March 8th, 2021 thoughts & takeaways:

+* We had quite the winter storm during the week of President's Day.
+The airport saw no passengers for almost three days and traffic incidents hit record highs.
+Valentine's Day saw an insane 400 traffic incidents reports.
+Due to the power outages the city's website and 3-1-1 service was down for parts of February 15th which likely broke a lot of the data collection on the City's end.
+Many intersections (7 of 13) were not reporting any traffic volumes due to the signal being completely dark.
+I've averaged the missing data to get a sense of what volumes we might have seen out there.

+* The Governor will repeal all of his COVID restrictions as of this Wednesday.
+The last "re-opening" we had back in May caused traffic volumes to steadily increase until the surge in cases in June/July.
+With the added re-assurance of vaccinations (for those who have gotten one), it will be interesting to see if traffic will return and if it will break the 70% of normal level we have seen since last summer.

+***

 ### February 2nd, 2021 thoughts & takeaways:

 * I am now showing almost an entire year of data going back to February 1st, 2020.